-My salted chocolate biscotti without eggs is crunchy on the outside with a bit of softness on the inside, and pairs SO perfectly with a cup of coffee.
+My gluten free biscotti with chocolate drizzle is crunchy on the outside with a bit of softness on the inside, and pairs SO perfectly with a cup of coffee.
 We're making this biscotti without eggs and almonds, so they're allergy-friendly and Just As Tasty!

 I've always been a biscotti lover.
 You probably know by now that I'm a huge fan of soft and cakey cookies, but there's just something about biscotti that I simply can't resist.

-I had never tried to make biscotti from scratch, so when I set out to develop a gluten free biscotti recipe (not to mention eggless), I was genuinely curious to see what my end result would be.
+I had never tried to make biscotti from scratch, so when I set out to develop a gluten free biscotti recipe (not to mention without eggs and almonds), I was genuinely curious to see what my end result would be.
 Thankfully, this one's a winner!
-I may or may not have had a couple of them, one after another.

-I learned in my research that biscotti means "twice baked."
-Yes, we will be baking these delicious cookies twice -- first as one big rectangular log, and then, after slicing, you'll bake again just for a bit to get that perfect crunch.
+Did you know that biscotti means "twice baked?"
+Yes, we will be baking these delicious cookies twice -- first as one big rectangular log, and then, after slicing, you'll bake again to get that perfect crunch.

-Speaking of which, my salted chocolate biscotti is crunchy but not in a chip-your-tooth kind of way.
-They have a bit of a soft and tender center which maybe is not like other biscotti you've tried... but I'm not claiming that this is a truly "authentic" recipe.
+My gluten free biscotti is crunchy but also have a a soft and tender center, which maybe is not like other biscotti you've tried... but I'm not claiming that this is a truly "authentic" recipe.
 For one thing, traditional biscotti calls for eggs... and you know my biscotti is made without eggs 🙂

-And another thing I learned in my research is that there is a difference between Italian biscotti and American biscotti (which is what mine is).
-Apparently Italian biscotti is much crunchier, making it extra good dipped in coffee or tea, while American biscotti tends to be softer.
+I've also learned that there is a difference between Italian biscotti and American biscotti.
+Italian biscotti is much crunchier, making it extra good dipped in coffee or tea, while American biscotti tends to be softer.
 So there you have it!

 - It's worth mentioning again that the texture is simply perfect.
 No one wants a super hard or dry cookie, and this gluten free biscotti is far from it.